MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

 </div>

-A sampled image has more structure, but we still don't have celebrity faces, however from the loss curve we can see the model still has more it can learn
+A sampled image has more structure, but we still don't have celebrity faces.
+However from the loss curve we can see the model still has more it can learn

 <div style="text-align: center;">
   <img src="/assets/images/imagegen/ddpm_hf_train_sample_step_1400.png" style="width:40%;" />